Immunization Prior to Travel to Endemic Areas

 1. Routine vaccinations against hepatitis A, hepatitis B, tetanus, pertussis, diphtheria, influenza, and measles: see Vaccines: Hepatitis A, see Vaccines: Hepatitis B, see Vaccines: Diphtheria and Tetanus, see Vaccines: Pertussis, see Vaccines: Seasonal Influenza, see Vaccines: Measles, Mumps, and Rubella.
 Some vaccinations listed below are also part of the primary childhood vaccination schedules in Canada and the United States.
 In such cases, only travel-related information is listed here; for details on the primary series, see the corresponding chapters.

 2. Vaccinations are determined by travel destination (endemic regions), local conditions, and the type of planned activities.
-Recommendations may change rapidly and require individual assessment of indications followed by appropriate vaccination(s); this is performed by specialist vaccination, travel medicine, or infectious disease clinics.
+Recommendations may change rapidly and require individual assessment of indications followed by appropriate vaccinations; this is performed by specialist vaccination, travel medicine, or infectious disease clinics.

 1) Cholera: see Vaccines: Cholera.

 3) Meningococcal infections: see Vaccines: Neisseria meningitidis (Meningococcal) Infections.
-Which meningococcal vaccination(s) a traveler should receive depends on the circulating serotypes in the area of travel; for instance, while meningococcal group C (MenC) vaccine should be given to all travelers, meningococcal group B (MenB) vaccines should only be given when traveling to hyperendemic areas or to an area of a known outbreak with serotype B. In traveling patients aged 12 to 24 years, quadrivalent conjugate meningococcal vaccines (Men-C-ACYW) should be used.
+Which meningococcal vaccination(s) a traveler should receive depends on the circulating serotypes in the area of travel; for instance, while meningococcal group C (MenC) vaccine should be given to all travelers, meningococcal group B (MenB) vaccines should only be given when traveling to hyperendemic areas or to an area of a known outbreak with serotype B. In traveling individuals aged 12 to 24 years, quadrivalent conjugate meningococcal vaccines (Men-C-ACYW) should be used.
 Vaccination is recommended when traveling to areas of sub-Saharan Africa within the “meningitis belt,” stretching from Senegal to Ethiopia.
 Travelers to Saudi Arabia for the purposes of Umrah or Hajj or for seasonal work are required to have proof of 1 IM dose of Men-C-ACYW vaccination.
 Booster doses are recommended every 5 years for travelers aged >7 years at ongoing risk.

 4) Poliomyelitis: see Vaccines: Poliomyelitis.